RoboSats/robosats/development/setup.md

 # Check out http://localhost:12596 on your browser
 ```

-You can edit the frontend code in `/frontend/src/` to make the changes you want.
-Within a few seconds, the `npm-dev` container process will pack the code into the local `main.js`.
+**You are ready to go!** Edit the frontend code in `/frontend/src/` to make the changes you want.
+Within a few seconds, the `npm run build` container process will pack the code into the local `main.js`.
 Visit `http://localhost:12596` and you will see your changes on the frontend.

-**You are ready to go!** Edit the frontend code in `/frontend/src/` to make the changes you want.
-Within a few seconds, the `npm run dev` process will pack the code into the local `main.js`.
-Visit your selected {robosats-site} and you will see your new awesome frontend! :)

 Every time you save changes to files in `/frontend/src` you will be able to see them in your browser after a few seconds using force refresh (Ctrl+Shift+R).